Can LLM Agents Be CFOs? Benchmarking Long-Horizon Resource Allocation in an Uncertain Enterprise Environment: EnterpriseArena

 \subsection{Dataset Curation and Construction}

-\paragraph{Foundational Data Collection} We collect 16 types of data and documents across economic, industry, and company levels, with most external indicators covering 132 months at monthly frequency.
-Referring to prior works~\cite{Xue2022ResearchOT,azevedo2021earnings}, \textbf{Firm-level financials} capture operational constraints and internal performance signals. \textbf{Industry-level} metrics, based on market analyses and sector reports\footnote{\url{https://www.mckinsey.com/industries/financial-services/our-insights/fintechs-a-new-paradigm-of-growth}; \url{https://www.verifiedmarketresearch.com/services-industry/}}, provide benchmarks, competitive pressures, and trends. \textbf{Macroeconomic and microeconomic indicators}, guided by economic reports and data sources\footnote{\url{https://openstax.org/books/principles-finance/pages/1-3-importance-of-data-and-technology}}~\cite{bok2018macroeconomic}, reflect broader economic cycles, credit conditions, and capital market dynamics.
-Together, these three layers create a comprehensive environment that enables realistic modeling of financing, investment, and strategic decisions in \textsc{EnterpriseArena} for CFO agents.
+{\textbf{Foundational Data Collection.}} The benchmark requires a domain where resource allocation under uncertainty arises naturally rather than being artificially imposed.
+We select a FinTech consumer lending company because this domain exhibits all four structural properties organically: high-frequency loan originations and repayments produce continuous cash flows over a long horizon; the capital-intensive business model demands recurrent fundraising under exclusive organizational capacity; sensitivity to interest rates and credit cycles creates non-stationary dynamics; and multi-party due diligence in fundraising introduces real settlement delays.
+We collect 16 types of data across three layers~\cite{Xue2022ResearchOT,azevedo2021earnings}: firm-level financials from public filings that initialize the enterprise state at $t=0$; industry-level metrics\footnote{\url{https://www.mckinsey.com/industries/financial-services/our-insights/fintechs-a-new-paradigm-of-growth}; \url{https://www.verifiedmarketresearch.com/services-industry/}} that provide sector benchmarks across the 132-month horizon; and macroeconomic indicators\footnote{\url{https://openstax.org/books/principles-finance/pages/1-3-importance-of-data-and-technology}}~\cite{bok2018macroeconomic} that drive external dynamics including credit conditions and capital market cycles.
 Details are in Appendix~\ref{app:dataset}.

-\paragraph{Data Anonymization and Stochastic Noise} Identifiable information is systematically removed across all three layers.
-Enterprises are labeled as ``Company XYZ,'' and all company-specific details are redacted.
-Calendar dates are replaced with anonymized labels (e.g., ``Jan 2xx0'') to prevent agents from leveraging memorized historical events such as COVID-19 or specific rate-hike cycles, while underlying economic dynamics are fully preserved.
-At each timestep, the environment also evolves autonomously to simulate natural fluctuations in internal enterprise operations and external economic conditions.
-Table \ref{tab:env-dynamics} in Appendix \ref{app:fundraising} introduces realistic variability in the financial data.
-Both allow the environment to capture authentic business logic and economic cycles without revealing specific historical dates to agents (see Appendix \ref{app_obs_section} for details).
+{\textbf{Data Anonymization and Stochastic Noise.}} To ensure that agent performance reflects genuine allocation reasoning rather than memorized historical knowledge, all identifiable information is removed: enterprises are labeled ``Company XYZ,'' company-specific details are redacted, and calendar dates are replaced with anonymized labels (e.g., ``Jan 2xx0'') so that agents cannot exploit known events such as COVID-19 or specific rate-hike cycles.
+The underlying economic dynamics and regime transitions are fully preserved (see Appendix~\ref{app_obs_section} for details).
+Stochastic perturbations (Table~\ref{tab:env-dynamics} in Appendix~\ref{app:fundraising}) further introduce per-timestep variability, ensuring that identical strategies cannot succeed through deterministic replay.